discord-haskell/discord-haskell/README.md

 is `"👍\127997"` for example, and a custom emoji will look like `<name:id_number>` or `name:id_number`.

+## Debugging

+If something goes wrong with the library please open an issue.
+It is helpful, but not always necessary, to attach a log of what's going on when the library crashes.

+Use `loginRestGatewayWithLog :: Auth -> String -> IO (stuff)` to write the events to a file.
+Remember to remove sensitive information before posting.

 ## History

 This library was originally forked from